htdepot/HGT/README.md

 # GHT
-Hybrid Graph Transformer for Tissue Microstructure Estimation with Undersampled Diffusion MRI Data The code will be published soon.
+Hybrid Graph Transformer for Tissue Microstructure Estimation with Undersampled Diffusion MRI Data The code will be published soon